Understanding our economy

 Spending change by category

-Updated for the week ending 18 October 2020, the latest figures show a continuation of the existing trends in spending.
+Updated for the week ending 29 November 2020, the latest figures show a slight change in existing trends in spending.
 Food, liquor & pharmacy, and hospitality &accommodation continue to be up compared to the same week last year.
 Consistently clothing, footwear and department store and fuel and automotive remain the most affected categories week on week with spending well down on the same week last year.
 Home and recreational retailing is down this week for the first time in months.

 Download Marketview reports: